waikoo/FormatColors/README.md

 ```

 to SCSS or CSS readable format by fetching more exact color names from thecolorapi.com API and adding specific prefixes.
+It extracts only the HSL values from the input field so don't worry about leaving something like ### Neutral inside, it can handle it.

 Example output SCSS: